oxygen3301/ministore/README.md

 2) Go to the project directory and run `npm install`
 3) Run `npm start`
 4) GO to `localhost:3000` on your browser to access the app.

+---
+## Note
+This project is submitted to HackNYU 2022